3 Resorts With New Family Features

 New Universal Hotels

 Universal Studios has opened its value hotel, Cabana Bay Beach Resort, which offers a Mad Men-era vibe, lazy river pool with sand beach and several casual dining options.
-Choose between standard rooms and family rooms; the latter have an extra large bathroom, kitchenette and living room with a pull-out sofa.
-(Check rates and availability on *Travelocity.)
+Choose between standard rooms and family rooms; the latter have an extra large bathroom, kitchenette and living room with a pull-out sofa. (*check rates .)

 Atlantic City Comeback

 Atlantic City resorts have recovered from Sandy’s battering.
 Now they hope to draw families back with a bigger Tanger outlets, new Bass Pro Shop and upgrades to the Steel Pier amusement park.
-The many hotels with great pools, like the recently re-opened Claridge, should help, too.
-(Check rates and availability on *Travelocity.)
+The many hotels with great pools, like the recently re-opened Claridge, should help, too. (check rates and availability.)

 Most interesting, local Stockton College bought the Showboat resort to use as both a teaching hotel and campus.
 The hotel is slated to open later this spring.
 Places like this are often win-win, providing good opportunities for the students and good value and service for guests.
 We hope to get down to AC when the weather warms to check it out.